Brewing at Home: Kaldi’s Tips for Making it Great

 - Make a concentrate, add water to it every morning (dilute to taste), and walk out the door or grab your favorite book.

-And, weirdly enough, that’s just a taste of what you can do with coffee.
+And that’s just a taste of what you can do with coffee.
 The beauty of coffee is that it can be as simple or as complex as you want it to be.
-So, whether you’re looking for simplicity to ease your mind, or looking for something complex to take your mind off things, coffee can be that thing for you.
+So, whether you’re looking for simplicity or for something complex, coffee can be that thing for you.